Residential staff FAQ

 What does a typical day/schedule look like for the staff/kids?
 The kids follow a consistent daily routine on campus: they wake up, eat breakfast, girls go to school/boys have group therapy, play/recreation time which includes the pool in the summer months, and lunch time.
 In the afternoon they switch; boys go to school/girls have group therapy.
 Residents will also have individual therapy sessions during the day.
 Depending on their specific programs, residents will go individually to participate in art therapy, music therapy, equine therapy or intensive trauma therapy.
 The evenings are less structured with more of a family feel; they have dinner, play games, enjoy movies and sometimes go off campus for outings.
 The evening concludes with showers and then off to bed.
 The routine varies on the weekends and for special event days.
-On Sundays, residents have church and Saturdays often include volunteer groups that organize activities for the kids.
+Saturdays often include volunteer groups that organize activities for the kids.
 Our campus pastor offers Bible studies, mentoring, and an organized chapel service for kids during the week.

 What is the staff structure of the residential program?
 Within our residential program, at LEAST two staff members are with a group of cottage residents.
 There is always a supervisor on duty for each shift and we have multiple clinical staff that work in each cottage.
 We also have treatment specialists whose role is to respond to cottages that require extra assistance.